NCR Ecosystem — Context for VARs

 The window

-NCR is financially stressed, leadership is focused on cash flow, and no one at the top has retail AI vision.
-The window to establish the MCP layer in the NCR VAR channel is open right now.
-Shopify launched MCP in Summer 2025.
-Walmart’s Sparky launched the same year.
+NCR is in a financial transition, with leadership focused on cash flow and no public retail-AI roadmap.
+The MCP layer in the NCR VAR channel is the place where the agent interface gets built.
+Shopify launched MCP in Summer 2025; Walmart's Sparky launched the same year.
 The enterprise reference points exist.
-Physical retail POS is the last frontier — and Counterpoint VARs are positioned to move first.
+Physical retail POS is the next surface where MCP adoption applies.

 Competitive context